Uncovering Semantic Selectivity of Latent Groups in Higher Visual Cortex with Mutual Information-Guided Diffusion: Experiments

-\textbf{Comparison Results Analyses.} In Fig.~\ref{fig:probe_baseline}, we compare MIG-Vis with the four baselines introduced above, using a frontal-view face as the reference image.
+\textbf{Comparison Results Analyses.} In Fig.~\ref{fig:probe_baseline}, we compare MIG-Vis with the three baselines introduced above, using a frontal-view face as the original image.
 We focus on two representative latent groups for this analysis: Group 1 and Group 2, which have been identified as controlling pose and inter-category factors, respectively.
-We first find that images manipulated by \textbf{SLT} fall outside the natural image distribution and are structurally blurry. \textbf{AP-LR} suffers from a similar limitation, as its gradient is derived from a limited linear model. \textbf{AP-CFG} performs reasonably well in capturing inter-category variations, Nonetheless, it is incapable of uncovering rotation variations due to the entangled gradient of the denoiser and the guidance.
-Importantly, for the ablation of our framework (\textbf{w/o MI guidance}), we find that it captures rotation semantics effectively.
-However, for inter-category semantic features, due to the complex underlying structure of this latent subspace, linear activation probing alone is insufficient.
-This leads to synthesized results that are inconsistent with the realistic categorical variations.
-In contrast, \textbf{our MI guidance objective} is capable of learning inter-category variations and conducting smooth transitions across object instances.
+We first observe that images manipulated by \textbf{SLT} exhibit some rotation when probing Group 1, but the changes are not as clean as those produced by other methods.
+When probing Group 2, the object category remains unchanged.
+This suggests a limitation of decoder-based image generation compared to diffusion-based generation. \textbf{AP-CFG} performs reasonably well in capturing rotation semantics; however, its perturbations for inter-category variations are less clean compared to our \textbf{MIG-Vis}.